B2B marketers analyzing customer data dashboards to build a data-driven marketing strategy

 The integration of data from multiple sources is essential for developing a holistic understanding of the customer.

-Adobe found that CRM data remains the most common approach taken by digitally mature companies to augment data-driven marketing statistics (48%), but 34% of organizations are beginning to consider predictive analytics as a means to enhance their DDM approaches.
+Research shows that CRM data remains the most common approach taken by digitally mature companies to augment data-driven marketing campaigns (48%), but 34% of organizations are beginning to consider predictive analytics as a means to enhance their DDM approaches.

 That said, all data sources come into play to craft the most authentic DDM experience, which includes the following core pillar aspects:

 However, to take full advantage of the DDM methodology, B2B companies must be ready to embrace data and adapt it to their infrastructure, processes, and culture.
-Full commitment is advised, for shallow data-driven practices can only bring empty results.
+Full commitment is advised — shallow data-driven practices produce shallow results.

 Benefits of Data-Driven Marketing

-So why is data-driven marketing so important?
 Prospects today are constantly exposed to generic marketing messaging, which has made them more selective about the CTAs they choose to interact with.
-Data-driven marketing campaigns are tailor-made, meaning that the targets are more likely to respond positively to the emails, content, and ads that are aimed at solving their queries.
+Data-driven marketing campaigns are tailor-made, meaning that targets are more likely to respond positively to emails, content, and ads aimed at solving their specific queries.

 The three top advantages of data-driven marketing strategies include: